matatk/tpac-scheduling-helper/README.md

 [optional further lines contain your notes on the meeting]
 ```

+The reason you need to specify the day and time in the issue is so that there's a better chance the script can detect when a session has moved.

 The time should be in 24-hour format, with a colon (i.e. `HH:MM`).

-The bit between the times does need to be " - " exactly.
+The bit between the times can be either a plain hyphen or an en-dash, and the spaces are optional.

-The reason you need to specify the day and time in the issue is so that there's a better chance the script can detect when a session has moved.

 ## Future plans